$l10n

 Offshore Application:

-If you lodge your visa outside of Australia, you are still eligible for a temporary visa (subclasses 309), followed by a permanent visa (subclass 100).
+If you lodge your visa outside of Australia or for a Partner Visa Offshore in Australia, you are still eligible for a temporary visa (subclasses 309), followed by a permanent visa (subclass 100).
 Yet again, the permanent visa status is assessed two years after approval of the temporary visa (with possibility of expediting the process if you are in a long-term relationship and/or have children).

 Once your temporary visa has been approved, you are able to come live in Australia while your permanent visa is being processed.